 - Distended abdomen

-The problem is that laxatives don’t solve the underlying issue … they just relieve the symptoms.
-And the body can also become dependent on laxatives if you use them too often.
+The problem is that prescription laxatives don’t solve the underlying issue … they just relieve the symptoms.
+And the body can also become dependent on these laxatives if you use them too often.
 The muscles of the intestine lose tone and nerve response and become unable to push out stool on their own.

 How To Get Rid Of Your Dog’s Constipation Naturally